davidcallanan/js-palette/README.md

 Matches for the same variant and style of the parent layer will fail.

-If no variant is found, the `default` variant will be chosen if exists (even if this results in the same style and variant of the parent layer), else there will be undefined behaviour.
+If no variant is found, the `default` variant will be chosen, even if this results in the same style and variant as the parent layer.